KTM Komuter Southern Sector (KTM Komuter Selatan) JB Sentral-Kulai

 KTM Komuter Southern Sector Rolling Stock

-Transport Minister Anthony Loke said the ministry through the Railway Asset Corporation is working on an initiative to acquire new electric train sets on lease to be used for KTM Komuter services in the southern sector.
+Transport Minister Anthony Loke said on 14 March 2025 the ministry through the Railway Asset Corporation is working on an initiative to acquire new electric train sets on lease to be used for KTM Komuter services in the southern sector.

 Existing KTM Komuter networks operate with both 83 Class EMUs and 92 Class EMUs.
 It is not known yet if the 83 Class EMUs and 92 Class EMUs will run in the KTM Komuter Southern Sector.